![]() |

 Ziggy, our new adopted Silky Terrier! |

 This 8 lb.
 Silky Terrier, neutered male, 4 years of age, came about on my FB friends with ASDR.
-Ziggy did come with a few bad problems but with some training and patience, we have overcome many of these issues within a month, I was paw-si-tive WE COULD do it.
+Ziggy did come with a few bad problems, but with some training and patience, we have overcome many of these issues within a month.
+I was positive we could do it.

 Ziggy was in the wrong place with people who do not know how to handle him properly.
-Turns out he is a smart and joyful dog who loves to learn new things and will do whatever brings him praise and cheese!
-It took me a few days to get him to trust me but we are getting along famously and have fun every day.
+Turns out he is a bright and joyful dog who loves to learn new things and will do whatever brings him praise and cheese!
+It took me a few days to get him to trust me, but we are getting along famously and have fun every day.

-My relationship with Ziggy quickly came to a trusting place, but Jim, my partner, came back from his trip, to discover a new dog in the household who was scared of him.
+My relationship with Ziggy quickly came to a trusting place, but Jim, my partner, came back from his trip to discover a new dog in the household who was scared of him.
 Ziggy barked wildly every time he moved about the house.
-Still Ziggy wanted acceptance from Jim, but certain past life issues may have been surfacing and we needed help in understanding what we could do to help Ziggy trust Jim as a willing friend.
-I emailed Nahleen, the VP of Atlantic Small Dog Rescue and she offered a recommendation for the services of Silvia at Voices for Dogs.
+Still, Ziggy wanted acceptance from Jim, but specific past-life issues may have been surfacing, and we needed help in understanding what we could do to help Ziggy trust Jim as a willing friend.
+I emailed Nahleen, the VP of Atlantic Small Dog Rescue, and she offered a recommendation for the services of Silvia at Voices for Dogs.

 ![]() |